Blendify/blender-manual/blender_docs/manual/modeling/texts/properties.rst

 ------

 X offset and Y offset
-   Well, these settings control the X and Y offset of the text, regarding its "normal" positioning.
+   These settings control the X and Y offset of the text, regarding its relative positioning.
 Note that with `Text Boxes`_, it applies to all frames' content.